jtcass01/Data-Structures/README.md

 Editor Used: Atom

 Collection of exercises completed from the first chapter of the forth edition of Mark Allen Weiss's book "Data Structures and Algorithm Analysis in C++."
-PDF of book is avaliable online.
+PDF of book is avaliable online at http://www.uoitc.edu.iq/images/documents/informatics-institute/Competitive_exam/DataStructures.pdf.
 Each exercise is written at the top of the source code.